KatanaGraph/katana/docs/contributing/building.rst

    it will install a conflicting version of pyarrow.
 Conda can handle all required dependencies itself.

-.. include:: conda_dev_env.rst
+.. include:: conda-dev-env.rst

 The ``conda env update`` line can be run later to update your environment.
 Deactivate your environment ``conda deactivate``, then run the update commands, then reactivate ``conda activate katana-dev``.

-.. include:: cuda_workaround.rst
+.. include:: cuda-workaround.rst

 Now, run ``cmake`` to configure your build directory and ``make`` to build Katana.